clarin-eric/switchboard/README.md

-# LRSwitchboard
+# switchboard
-Code Repository for the Language Resources Switchboard of CLARIN.
+Code Repository for the Language Resource Switchboard.

 The implementation is based upon reactjs and related packages.
 It contains a standalone upload site, where users can drag&drop their language resource(s).
 Each resource can be associated with a